manzt/anywidget/README.md

 [cookiecutter templates](https://github.com/jupyter-widgets/?q=cookiecutter&type=all&language=&sort=)
-provide the defacto approach for creating custom Jupyter widgets, but derived projects are bootstrapped with complicated packaging and distribution scripts which must ulitmately be maintained by the widget author.
-While the cookiecutters initially ensure compatability with various notebook or notebook-like environments, widget authors incur a substantial developer burden just to keep the vendored tooling from breaking over time.
+provide the defacto approach for creating custom Jupyter widgets, but derived projects are bootstrapped with complicated packaging and distribution scripts which must be maintained by the widget author.
+While the cookiecutters initially ensure compatability with various notebook or notebook-like environments, substantial developer effort is required to keep the vendored tooling from breaking over time.

-**anywidget** aims to reduce this burden and improve developer experience when creating custom Jupyter widgets.
-It takes care of ensuring your widget's compatability with the fractured Jupyter ecosystem rather than requiring each author to solve this same multi-platform packaging problem.
-Creating custom widgets with **anywidget** is fun and easy.You can start prototyping _within_ a notebook and publish on PyPI like any other Python module.
+**anywidget** reduces this burden and improves the Jupyter widget developer experience.
+It ensures your widget's compatability with the fractured Jupyter ecosystem rather than requiring each author to solve this same multi-platform packaging problem.
+Creating custom widgets with **anywidget** is fun and easy.
+You can start prototyping _within_ a notebook and publish on PyPI like any other Python module.
 No need to create a new cookiecutter repo or maintain complicated build scripts.

 ### how